12EveIshimwe/Pitch_App/README.md

 * 1.Enter your email address,
 * 2.Enter password,
 * 3.Submit the form.
-* 4.The user will delete a user account.
+* 4.Write down the pitch.

 ## Output
 * 1.List of various news sources is displayed.